julienrbrt/woningfinder/docs/architecture.md

 WoningFinder is splits in two components: _HousingFinder_ and _HousingMatcher_.

 - HousingFinder, is used to query all the offers of the housing corporation.
 It connects them all and query them at the right time.
 - HousingMatcher, is trigged after HousingFinder via a messaging broker.
-It will match the new offer to the customer research option and apply to the right one.
+It will match the new offer to the customer research option and react to the right one.

 There is as well small scrips that are run for special reasons: